0100101101011010/food/foodventures/_posts/2019-01-27-what-i-ate-triumphs-failures.md

 For breakfast on Thursday, I brought a matcha overnight oats recipe from [rachLmansfield](http://rachlmansfield.com/vanilla-matcha-overnight-oats/) to the office.
 It's so cool because it has no sugar!!
 The matcha and cinnamon satisfied my dessert craving enough that I didn't miss the sweetness, and the chia seeds gave it a gelatinous, pudding-like texture.
 I will be making this more often from now on, because I love matcha.

+I made a smaller portion than normal, because for lunch we're eating on the company card today! ;-)

 ![the modern bowl at cactus club](/food/foodventures/images/cactus-club.jpg){:width="50%"}{: .image-right}

-Our office held a little social for the co-ops this term, which included eating lunch at the Cactus Club near our building.
+Our office held a little social for the co-ops this term, which included grabbing lunch at the Cactus Club near our building.
 I ordered the only vegetarian option on the menu (it was a set menu so very few selections), which was this amazing yummy salad bowl with half a grilled avocado.
 I was sooo stuffed after this, and not in a good way... my fitted dress pants were a little uncomfortably tight the rest of the day.
 The plate was mostly full of veggies, but believe it or not, it ended up being a lot of food.
 Maybe the fries that I stole from my coworkers' plates contributed to how full I felt too.

 ## Friday: Visiting Waterloo